opensearch-project/OpenSearch/formal-models/remote-store-fence/README.md

 authority — it issues the term, the term names the key, and create-if-absent plus name ordering let the object store order grants it cannot interpret — while performing no I/O itself.

-#### The two-take claim, and the recorded-ownership rule
+#### The fence is claimed twice, and re-adoption requires recorded ownership

-The implementation takes the chain **twice** per takeover, and the module models both takes.
+The implementation claims the fence **twice** per takeover, and the module models both claims.
 The recovery seal claims through a *throwaway* fence instance (`RemoteFsTranslog#sealFence`) whose token is discarded once the claim returns; the translog restore point is then read holding **no live token** (state `read` in the module); and the shard's own translog instance re-adopts the same-term